OutWooods/motivationNuxt/README.md

 ### Steps to MVP
 - [X] You can add squares of one colour and fill in the screen
 - [X] You can add squares when you achieve one colour

+Make a new vue component, target row.
+Which creates each of the pixls.
+You create a new version of this each time, and pass it through a range of props.
+(Button colour could even correspond to the colour of the pixl?)

 - [ ] You can add new targets, and choose corresponding colours (type in the 3 rgb values) or random
 - [ ] Refactor and tidy up of code
 - [ ] CSS

+- [ ] Targets and achievements persist
 - [ ] You can't use the same colour more than once
 - [ ] You can only meet a target once a day
 - [ ] You can only add one new target a day
 - [ ] You can delete targets

+- [ ] Diagram structure
+- [ ] Reflection - are there alternate designs that could have been done?

 ###  Next steps after
 - [ ] The Pixls have motion